 * OPEC, other producers meet on Thursday to discuss output cut

-* Current production curb was only for first half of 2017
+* Current production curb was initially to cover only H1 2017

 * Cut expected to be extended into 2018

-* Rising U.S. output threatens to undermine OPEC-led cuts (Updates throughout, changes dateline, previous SINGAPORE)
+* Rising U.S. output threatens to undermine OPEC-led cuts (Adds comment, updates prices)

-James Woods, analyst at Rivkin Securities, said an extended production cut was already "factored into the price of oil," adding that it was unlikely that a deeper cut would be announced at this stage.
+James Woods, analyst at Australia's Rivkin Securities, said that an extended production cut was already "factored into the price of oil", adding that is was unlikely that a deeper cut would be announced at this stage.

-"OPEC officials prefer ... to wait and see the impact of an extension in helping rebalance the market prior to taking any more drastic actions," Woods said.
+"OPEC officials prefer ... to wait and see the impact of an extension in helping rebalance the market prior to taking any more drastic actions," he said.

-Energy consultancy Wood Mackenzie said a nine-month extension "would have little impact on our price forecast for 2017, which is for an annual average of $55 a barrel for Brent."
+Energy consultancy Wood Mackenzie said a nine-month extension "would have little impact on our price forecast for 2017, which is for an annual average of $55 per barrel for Brent".